 - Understand the criteria, process, timeline and practical steps to apply for a senior promotion

 - Understand the components of a senior promotion application dossier

 - Faculty who have recently received a senior promotion will share advice and information

 Session Leaders Include:

 - Dr. Allyson Merbaum - Professional Development Program Director

-Please register for the senior promotion sessions below on our Information Sessions & Workshops page.
+Please register for the senior promotion workshops on our Information Sessions & Workshops page.